Start point - Askham - car park by

 on Dad take our picture!"

-We then paused to enjoy the wonderful view
+Turning round we then paused to enjoy the wonderful view

 "Well, that's it" said Allen.